awsdocs/amazon-application-discovery-user-guide/doc_source/working-with-data-athena.md

 WHERE ("SP"."agent_id" = "OS"."agent_id") limit 10;
 ```

-#### Track Outbound Communication Between Servers Based On Port Number and Process Details<a name="pq-analyze-outbound-connections"></a>
+#### Track outbound communication between servers based on port number and process details<a name="pq-analyze-outbound-connections"></a>

 This query gets the details on the outbound traffic for each service, along with the port number and process details\.

 Before running the query, if you have not already done so, you must create the `iana_service_ports_import` table that contains the IANA port registry database downloaded from IANA\.
-For information about how to create this table, see [Creating the IANA Port Registry Import Table](#pq-create-iana-import-table)\.
+For information about how to create this table, see [Creating the IANA port registry import table](#pq-create-iana-import-table)\.

 After the `iana_service_ports_import` table is created, create two view helper functions for tracking outbound traffic\.
 For information about how to create a view, see [CREATE VIEW](https://docs.aws.amazon.com/athena/latest/ug/create-view.html) in the *Amazon Athena User Guide*\.